 Kingdom Rush: Rift in Time Gameplay

-The scenarios you play in Kingdom Rush: Rift in Time all have unique board layouts and different groups of enemies that you’ll have to face.
+The scenarios you play in Kingdom Rush: Rift in Time have unique board layouts and different groups of enemies that you’ll have to face.
 The scenario booklet will also tell you where to put each building site, which is where you’ll be able to place your towers throughout the scenario.

-- This is a very unique game.
+- Kingdom Rush: Rift in Time is a unique board game design, which is something that is pretty tough to pull off these days.
 It has the classic tower defense feel, but you’re actually defending your kingdom with the towers you build rather than simply defending a tower.
+Also, you get to do actions with both your hero and the towers that you control.
 I’ve never played a board game like this.

 - Those plastic horde trays were a great idea.
 It’s very easy to slide them along the paths.